 Jehu ruled for 28 years.
-He killed the people God wanted killed and this included the Baal worshipers.
+He killed the people God wanted to be killed and this included the Baal worshipers.
 He later sinned against the Lord and led Israel into sin.

 When he died, he was buried in Samaria, and his son Jehoahaz became the new king.